 To be admitted to the Annual Meeting at www.virtualshareholdermeeting.com/PENN2021, you must enter the 16-digit control number found in the control number box included on your Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be held on June 9, 2021 (the "Notice") or proxy card (if you receive a printed copy of the proxy materials).
-If you are a beneficial owner and do not have your 16-digit control number then you may be able gain access to the Annual Meeting by logging into your broker, brokerage firm, bank or other nominee's website and selecting the shareholder communications mailbox to link through to the Annual Meeting, which will then automatically transmit your 16-digit control number and therefore enable you to vote your shares and submit questions relating to meeting matters during the meeting.
+If you are a beneficial owner and do not have your 16-digit control number then you may be able gain access to the Annual Meeting by logging into your broker, brokerage firm, bank or other nominee's website and selecting the shareholder communications mailbox to link through to the Annual Meeting to meeting matters during the meeting.
 Instructions should be provided on the voting instruction form provided by your broker, bank, or other nominee.
 We encourage you to access the Annual Meeting webcast prior to the start time.
 Online check-in will begin, and shareholders may begin submitting written questions, at 9:45 a.m.
 Eastern time and you should allow ample time for the check-in procedures.